sncosmo/sndatasets/README.md

 ## Current API

+The following functions return a dictionary of `astropy.table.Table`s, with each table holding the photometric data for a supernova.
+The dictionary is keyed by the supernova name.

-`sndatasets.fetch_nearby99()`: download and parse Nearby set from Kowalski et al 2008.
-Returns dictionary of astropy Tables, keyed by SN name.
+- `sndatasets.fetch_kowalski08()`: Nearby 99 sample from Kowalski et al 2008.
+- `sndatasets.fetch_hamuy96()`: Calan-Tololo sample from Hamuy et al1996.

 Uses `sndatasets.CACHE_DIR` to cache downloaded files.
 Default is `'cache'`.